 Some customers are ready to enjoy a restaurant meal but still want to dine in the comfort of their own home.
 Delivery apps and services aren’t exactly new, but now, instead of a luxury, they’re an essential part of a restaurant’s strategy.
-A customer can choose to order ahead, peruse a restaurant menu online, and choose if they want to pick up their food curbside or have it delivered to their door.
+A customer can choose to order ahead, peruse an interactive menu online, and choose if they want to pick up their food curbside or have it delivered to their door.

 By providing these options, you’re showing customers that you have a solution for whatever their needs are.

 While these tools limit server interaction, they are still interactive.
 And right now, when guidelines are telling everyone to put space between themselves and strangers, they make customers feel safer dining in your establishment.

 Providing customers with high-quality service is essential to keep them coming back.
 Building stronger customer relationships is important to the future of restaurants, too, and not just because of COVID-19 restrictions.